NATO bombing of Yugoslavia: Civilian casualties

 Human Rights Watch concluded "that as few as 489 and as many as 528 Yugoslav civilians were killed in the ninety separate incidents in Operation Allied Force".
 Refugees were among the victims.
-Between 278 and 317 of the deaths, nearly 60 percent of the total number, were in Kosovo.
+Between 278 and 317 of the casualties, nearly 60% of the total number, were in Kosovo.
 In Serbia, 201 civilians were killed (five in Vojvodina) and eight died in Montenegro.
-Almost two-thirds (303 to 352) of the total registered civilian deaths occurred in twelve incidents where ten or more civilian deaths were confirmed.
+Almost 2/3 (303 to 352) of the total registered civilian deaths occurred in twelve incidents where ten or more civilian deaths were confirmed.